Vancouver Park Board: History

 The first elected commissioners, serving from 1890 to 1891, were James Welton Horne (chairman), M. J. Costello and Robert Garnett Tatlow.
 The number of commissioners was expanded to five in 1904 and to seven in 1929 when Vancouver amalgamated with the municipalities of South Vancouver and Point Grey.

 Park Board commissioners served without remuneration until a 1972 amendment to the Vancouver Charter allowed them an annual honorarium of $1000.

 Members

 Since 2022

 The current commissioners of the Vancouver Park Board were elected during the 2022 Vancouver municipal election.

-On December 6, 2023, three ABC commissioners left the party to sit as independents after Vancouver mayor Ken Sim introduced a motion to ask the provincial government to change the Vancouver Charter to dissolve the park board.
+On December 6, 2023, three ABC Vancouver commissioners left the party to sit as independents after Vancouver mayor Ken Sim introduced a motion to ask the provincial government to change the Vancouver Charter to dissolve the park board.
 While remaining independent, they have indicated they will form a majority bloc with Green Party commissioner Tom Digby.
+On January 18, 2026, former ABC Vancouver commissioner Scott Jensen announced he was joining the newly created Vancouver Liberals in advance of the 2026 municipal election.
+In February 2026, former ABC Vancouver commissioner Brennan Bastyovanszky, who had sat as an independent since 2023, joined the Vancouver Liberals.